Future of the Indian Air Force: Advanced Medium Combat Aircraft (AMCA)

-ADA has completed design work on an Advanced Medium Combat Aircraft (AMCA), which is a twin-engined 5.5 generation stealth multirole fighter with the capability to fly uncrewed.
+The Advanced Medium Combat Aircraft (AMCA) is a twin-engine, 5th generation stealth multirole fighter under development by ADA.
 It will complement the HAL Tejas, the Sukhoi Su-30MKI, MWF and the Dassault Rafale in the Indian Air Force.
-The main purpose of this aircraft is to give IAF a technological edge.
-The first flight is expected to be by 2025 and serial production might begin by 2030.
+The first flight is expected to be by 2028-29 and serial production is expected to start from 2035.
+The project has been cleared by Cabinet Committee on Security and is in prototype development stage.

 Omni-role Combat Aircraft (ORCA)

-Omni Role Combat Aircraft is a concept to design & develop a twin-engine omni role fighter of Rafale category.
-The design of the Omni Role Combat Aircraft (ORCA), an Air Force variant of the Twin Engine Deck Based Fighter (TEDBF), with significant design differences, was being studied as of 2020.
-The first flight is expected in 2026 with induction into the forces by 2032.
+The Omni Role Combat Aircraft is a concept to design and develop a twin-engine omni role fighter, similar to the Rafale category.
+The design of the Omni Role Combat Aircraft (ORCA), an Indian Air Force variant of the Twin Engine Deck Based Fighter (TEDBF), with significant design differences, was being studied as of 2020.
+The first flight is expected in 2032 with induction into the forces by 2038.

-Medium Weight Fighter (MWF/ Tejas MK2)
+Tejas Mk 2 (Medium Weight Fighter)

-The HAL Tejas Mark 2, or Medium Weight Fighter or HAL MWF, is a planned single-engine, delta wing, multirole fighter designed by the Aeronautical Development Agency (ADA) and Hindustan Aeronautics Limited (HAL) for the Indian Air Force (IAF).
-It is a further development of the HAL Tejas, or Light Combat Aircraft (LCA), programme which began in the 1980s to replace India's ageing MiG-21 fighters.
+The HAL Tejas Mark 2 (also known as Medium Weight Fighter or HAL MWF) is a planned single-engine, delta wing, multirole fighter designed by the Aeronautical Development Agency (ADA) and Hindustan Aeronautics Limited (HAL) for the Indian Air Force (IAF).
+It is a further development of the HAL Tejas, or the Light Combat Aircraft (LCA), programme which began in the 1980s to replace India's ageing MiG-21 fighters.
 The Tejas Mk 2 is being designed to replace multiple strike-fighters like SEPECAT Jaguars, Dassault Mirage-2000 & MiG-29 of Indian Air Force.

 It has a tail-less compound delta-wing configuration with a single vertical stabilizer with closed-coupled canards to provide static instability and high manoeuvrability, and is equipped with fly-by-wire systems to control instability.